New Lipchis Way: Chichester to West Wittering and East Head walk

 |OS Maps||Explorer Map OL8 (was 120)|

-The New Lipchis Way runs from Liphook to Chichester and is waymarked on OS maps.
+The New Lipchis Way runs from Liphook ("Lip") to Chichester ("chis") and is marked on OS maps.
 This is its final section.
 It has been adopted by Chichester Council.
 It is poorly waymarked on the ground - you'll need a map, as some waymarks are missing, and they don't indicate direction.
 With a map, you'll have no problem!

-Soon the canal becomes unnavigable to boats (its was poorly built), and this section is quiet and teaming with wildlife with many nesting birds in the Spring
+Soon the canal becomes unnavigable to boats (it was poorly built), and this section is quiet and teaming with wildlife with many nesting birds in the Spring

-After 5km (3 miles), you continue to follow the canal, but along a tarmac road to pass through a large marina to reach the harbours edge.
-The path detours inland past some spectacular houses (i.e. no harbour views) before rejoining the coast for the remainder of the walk.
+After 5 km (3 miles), you continue to follow the canal, but along a tarmac road to pass through a large marina (for 1 km) to reach the harbour's edge.
+The path detours inland (for 2 km), passing some spectacular houses (i.e. no harbour views) before rejoining the coast for the remainder of the walk.
 This is the least interesting section of the walk.

-After a loop of the spit, walk along the sea facing, and very popular in the summer part of the beach, then head inland to West Wittering village for a frequent (2 to 4 per hour) 20 minute bus ride back to Chichester.
+After a loop of the spit, walk along the sea facing, and very popular in the summer, part of the beach, then head inland to West Wittering village for a frequent (2 to 4 per hour) 20 minute bus ride back to Chichester.
 There is the Old House at Home pub to wait in, or The Landing cafe just around the corner.

 Trains from London Victoria to Chichester take 1 hour 30 mins.
 2 trains an hour.

-There are about 4 buses an hour, even in winter back from West Wittering (#52 or #53, take which ever comes first in either direction, stop is by the Old House at Home pub) to Chichester bus station. £3.50 single.
-(In 2016, a £2 after 7pm offer)
+There are about 4 buses an hour, even in winter, back from West Wittering (#52 or #53, take whichever comes first in either direction, stop is by The Old House at Home pub) to Chichester bus station. £3.80 single (12/2019, with a £2 after 7pm offer).